 - MRCS, Royal College of Surgeons of England, 2002

 - PhD, University of London, 2010

 - FRCS (Paediatric Surgery), Royal College of Surgeons of England, 2010

 Mr Hall is an honorary consultant surgeon.
 He joined the Trust in 2015 having trained in Southampton, Great Ormond Street Hospital, London and the Hospital for Sick Children, Toronto, Canada.

-Mr Hall runs an active program of clinical research in paediatric surgery.
+Mr Hall runs an active program of clinical research in paediatric surgery and is the UK lead for multi-centre collaborative research.
 Current research projects include:

-- The CONTRACT (Feasibility) study - the prospective randomised feasibility trial aims to investigate whether children with acute appendicitis can be successfully treated with antibiotics as opposed to surgery.
-The study is funded by HIHR Health technology Assessment (HTA) program.
+- the CONTRACT study - the prospective randomised feasibility trial aims to investigate whether children with acute appendicitis can be successfully treated with antibiotics as opposed to surgery.
+The study is funded by HIHR Health Technology Assessment (HTA) programme

 Pippa Hicks (PA to Mr Nigel Hall) - email email@example.com or telephone 023 8120 6677 (for NHS and private work).